mxagar/tool_guides/docker/docker_howto.md

 ### Healthchecks

 When going into production, it is very recommended using health checks:
-- Health checks are check commands executed in containers and services with agiven frequency which expect an outcome value of 0
+- Health checks are check commands executed in containers and services with a given frequency which expect an outcome value of 0
 - These are commands passed as an option in `docker container run`, `docker service create`, in the `Dockerfile`, or in `docker-compose`
 - The container health states are: `starting`, `healthy`, `unhealthy`
 - A service replaces its unhealthy tasks